You are here

 Style manuals help you to set out your sources and presentation in an organized, logical and consistent way.
 Below is a sampling of the most important ones:

 APA Style Manual.
-The sixth edition (2010) of this standard publication, used especially in the social sciences, includes recommendations for citing online materials.
+The seventh edition (2020) of this standard publication, used especially in the social sciences, includes recommendations for citing online materials.

 Chicago Manual of Style.
 Now in its 16th edition (2010), this book is the bible for writers, editors and publishers.
 It is replete with examples and advice on all aspects of form and style.

 A Manual for Writers of Term Papers, Theses, and Dissertations.
 Kate L. Turabian.
 This is the classic short form of Chicago style, used in the humanities and social sciences.